 If you're planning to visit Thailand, we're guessing you love the idea of fruit smoothies, brilliant sunshine, plenty of adventures, and the prettiest beaches.
 But don't forget about the friendly culture, unique traditions, and stunning temples.
 Want to experience all of this right alongside the locals for an entire semester?
 That's the best way to immerse yourself in all of the treasures this wonderful "Land of Smiles" has to offer, and International Language Programs can help you make that happen.

-Ever wanted to spend a semester living as a volunteer in a foreign country?
+Spend a semester living as a volunteer in a foreign country!

 Learn About Volunteering With International Language Programs